urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/8-subscriptions.md

 If your agent's subscription request is successful, updates will come in to your agent's `on-agent` arm on the `wire` specified (`/some/wire` in this example).
-The `wire` can be anything you like - its purpose is for your agent to figure out which subscription the updates are for.
+The `wire` can be anything you like - its purpose is for your agent to figure out which subscription the updates came from.
 The `[ship term]` pair specifies the ship and agent you're trying to subscribe to, and the final `path` (`/some/path` in this example) is the path you want to subscribe to - a `path` the target agent has defined in its `on-watch` arm.